linrunner/tlp-doc/usage/tlp-stat.rst

     sudo tlp-stat -p
     sudo tlp-stat --processor

-*Version 1.4 and higher*: for clarity the standard output shows only `cpu0`, add  `-v` to see all.
+*Version 1.4 and newer*: for clarity the standard output shows only `cpu0`, add  `-v` to see all.